CSS Terminal

 Install

-You can install the CSS Terminal bookmarklet in your browser by dragging the CSS Terminal link above 👆 to your browser's bookmarks toolbar.
-You may need to first make the toolbar visible by clicking View -> Always Show Bookmarks Bar or pressing Command+Shift+B.
+Terminal link above 👆 to your browser's bookmarks toolbar.
+You may need to first make

 Usage Notes

-Once you've added the bookmarklet to your bookmarks toolbar, you can click the CSS Terminal bookmark to activate it on any website you visit.
-Write CSS in the terminal and those styles will be applied to the page when you enter a semicolon or hit the Enter key.
-You can also hit Command+Enter (on Mac) or Ctrl+Enter to apply the styles.
+to activate it on any website you visit.
+Write CSS in the terminal and those styles will be applied to the

 If you reload/refresh your page, your custom CSS rules will no longer apply.
 However, when you reactivate the terminal, your last set of rules are reapplied and you can continue editing.